surifirstpin/biplus_documentation/version.3/SQL Runner.md

 ## SQl Runner History

-You have an ability to view all the recent history
+You have an ability to view all the recent history of all the queries, which have been run in SQL Runner.

-You can also see a recent history of all queries you have run in the SQL Runner.
+To View the recent history, click on

 To see your history, click the  **History**  tab at the top of the navigation pane.
 SQL Runner displays all of the queries run on the database connection.
 Red indicates a query that did not run due to an error.